 • Traffic from searches that are related to the business but weak on buying intent

-• Calls to action that are buried, generic, or disconnected from the page topic
+• Next steps that are buried, generic, or poorly matched to the page topic

-• Reporting that captures activity but does not clearly connect pages, channels, and actions to stronger leads
+• Reporting that shows activity but does not clearly show which pages or channels are producing stronger leads

 The fix is not always bigger traffic numbers.
 Better leads usually come from working with a digital marketing company in New Orleans, LA, that can make the path from search to page to action easier to follow.